FRITZ!Box 5490 Service - Knowledge Base

 Accessing the FRITZ!Box using dynamic DNS

-In order to protect you against unauthorized access, the FRITZ!Box can only be accessed from the Internet over an encrypted HTTPS connection (Hypertext Transfer Protocol Secure) and requires the entry of a user name and password.
+To protect you against unauthorized access, the FRITZ!Box can only be accessed from the internet over an encrypted HTTPS connection (Hypertext Transfer Protocol Secure) and requires the entry of a user name and password.

 Requirements / Restrictions